 - Special education.
 A learning specialist or reading specialist can do one-on-one or group sessions, either in the classroom or in a separate room in the school.

 - Accommodations.
 An IEP outlines special services your child needs to make school easier.
 These might include audio books, extra time to finish tests, or text-to-speech—a technology that reads words out loud from a computer or book.

 School isn't the only place where your child can learn.
 You can also help foster reading and writing skills at home.
 Read with your child whenever you can.
-Help him sound out words he has trouble with.
+Help them sound out words they have trouble with.